A tiny skill used by the skill isolation example.

 Suggestions

-If this is meant to be a real skill, add concrete instructions or code examples for the task it should teach
+If this is meant to be a real skill, add concrete instructions or code examples that teach Claude how to perform a specific task.

 | Dimension | Reasoning | Score |